 Rakesh Vohra has been named the University of Pennsylvania’s 15th Penn Integrates Knowledge Professor, effective Aug.
 1. The announcement was made today by Penn President Amy Gutmann and Provost Vincent Price.

-Rakesh Vohra will be the George A. Weiss and Lydia Bravo Weiss University Professor, and his appointment will be shared between the Department of Economics in the School of Arts & Sciences and the Department of Electrical and Systems Engineering in the School of Engineering and Applied Science.
+Vohra is a leading global expert in mechanism design, an innovative area of game theory that brings together economics, engineering and computer science.
+He will be the George A. Weiss and Lydia Bravo Weiss University Professor, and his appointment will be shared between the Department of Economics in the School of Arts and Sciences and the Department of Electrical and Systems Engineering in the School of Engineering and Applied Science.

-“Rakesh Vohra is the ideal candidate for a Penn Integrates Knowledge professorship,” Gutmann says.
+“Rakesh Vohra is the ideal candidate for a Penn Integrates Knowledge professorship,” Penn President Amy Gutmann said.
 “He is a world-renowned scholar at the intersection of economics and engineering.
-His cutting-edge research in mechanism design, game theory, auction theory, and combinatorial optimization bridges not only two intellectually distant disciplines but theory and practice.”
+His cutting-edge research in mechanism design, game theory, auction theory and combinatorial optimization bridges not only two intellectually distant disciplines but also theory and practice.”